 Once again, though, you need to think about the other side of the coin.
 You’re using automation for indirect dosing phytoplankton.
 And that means you have some challenges ahead:

 - Setting up an automated system adds complexity and cost to your aquarium

-- Pumps and hoses may fail eventually, causing a mess when it does happen
+- Pumps and hoses may fail eventually, causing a mess when

-Perhaps the best place to get fresh phytoplankton to dose in your marine aquarium is to grow your own phytoplankton at home.
-It’s easy to do, inexpensive, and only requires equipment and salt mix that you would probably have around your house anyway (assuming you already have an established marine aquarium).
+Perhaps the best place to get fresh phytoplankton to dose in your marine aquarium is to grow your own.
+It’s easy to do and inexpensive, requiring only the equipment and salt mix you probably have around your house anyway (assuming you have an established marine aquarium).

 A straightforward setup can get you started.
 Phytoplankton require light, fertilizer, carbon dioxide, and oxygen to grow.
 (Except for the fertilizer, the rest comes free) Once you start growing the phytoplankton at home, you can harvest each bottle about once a week.

 In addition to a nutritional supplement for the corals, clams, and other invertebrates in your marine aquarium, you can use phytoplankton cultures as the base for other home cultures, including rotifers and brine shrimp.
 Phytoplankton is also typically a necessary step in breeding saltwater fish since it’s a required food source for the rotifers and brine shrimp you feed the newly hatched larvae.

 Phytoplankton cultures you intend to feed to your marine aquarium are generally best kept in the refrigerator.
 While the cultures themselves grow at an aquaculture facility (or in your house) at room temperature, that thriving phytoplankton culture grows at a less concentrated level than the culture in the bottle you bought at your local fish store.
 If the bottle warms up to room temperature, the phytoplankton will die and foul the water in the bottle.